Begin?...Seisen didn’t begin! It just happened,” laughed Sister Carmen.

 Since its beginning, Seisen has grown from 77 students in 1962 to over 600 students.
 The faculty has increased from 14 to over 80 full-time and part-time teachers representing nearly 20 nationalities.
 In 1988, the first International Baccalaureate Diploma was awarded.
 In 2007, the International Baccalaureate Organization authorized Seisen to start the Primary Years Program.
 The growth of the Seisen family encompasses other significant facets: local and global service activities, the adoption of an annual school motto, biannual K-12 Masses, and a school-wide morning prayer each day.
 Not only have they strengthened the Seisen bond, but they have also translated the Seisen philosophy and objectives into action.

 In 1998, Sister Concesa Martin became the new headmistress.
 Miss Virginia Villegas took over as school head in 2002.
 In 2007, Sister Asuncion Lecubarri served as acting school head with Sister Concesa resuming the leadership of Seisen in 2008.
-Sr. Margaret Scott is the current school head.
-She came to Seisen in 2012.
+Sr. Margaret Scott was the school head from 2012-2015.
+The current school head is Ms. Colette Rogers.